OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: OmniThink

 At time step $m$, OmniThink analyzes all leaf nodes $L_m = \{ N_0, N_1, \ldots, N_n \} $ of the information tree $ \mathcal{T}_m $.
-These leaf nodes are first stored in the conceptual buffer $\mathcal{P}_b$, where each node is evaluated to determine if it requires further expansion.
 For nodes that need expansion, OmniThink uses the current conceptual pool $\mathcal{P}_m$ to identify areas for deeper expansion or suitable directions for expansion.
 For each leaf node $N_i$, OmniThink generates $k_{N_i}$ sub-nodes, denoted as $\text{SUB}(N_i) = \{ S_0, S_1, \ldots, S_{k_{N_i}} \}$, for expansion.
 Each sub-node represents a specific aspect or subtopic identified from the current node $N_i$.
 For each sub-node, OmniThink retrieves relevant information and stores it within the respective node, subsequently adding the sub-node to the appropriate position in the updated information tree $\mathcal{T}_{m+1}$ as follows:

-This targeted retrieval process ensures that OmniThink collects comprehensive and in-depth content for each sub-node, thereby enriching the hierarchical structure of the information tree.
+This targeted retrieval process ensures that OmniThink collects comprehensive and in-depth knowledge for each sub-node, thereby enriching the hierarchical structure of the information tree.